 This is the main set of your swim session, you should perform a warm-up and ideally a short drill set before starting this.
 Also follow with a cool-down swim to help flush waste products from your muscle groups.

 If you swim in a yard pool simply swim the meter distances as yards.
-If you like you can improvise the session to lengthen it a little.
+You can improvise the session a little to lengthen it if you like.

 The Goldilocks set is an example of 'CSS' swim training - what we consider to be the best way to develop your lactate threshold pace.
 This sort of controlled sustained speed with short recoveries is the key to becoming a faster distance swimmer.
 Many swimmers attack shorter swims with more recovery - great training for sprinters but no so good for distance swimmers.
 Find out more here.